David Higgins (event promoter): Early life

 Higgins attended Selwyn College and graduated 1998.
 After graduating he enrolled into University of Auckland in Bachelor of Commerce degree majoring in marketing and international business.
-He graduated from Auckland Uni in 2002.
+He graduated from Auckland University in 2002.
 Higgins quickly decided that he did not like corporate life and instead started his own event business in 2004, Duco Events.

 Fight of the Century and David Tua

 On 31 January 2009, Higgins and John McRae, announced they would promote an event featuring David Tua and Shane Cameron.
 At the time, this was the biggest boxing event in New Zealand history, with boxers guaranteed to receive $500,000 each.
 The fight was originally scheduled for 6 June at Waikato Stadium, however due to Cameron injuring his hand during his warm up fight in March 2009, the fight was postponed.
 The event was postponed to 3 October, where it took place at Mystery Creek.
 David Tua won the bout and the event is considered a huge success with Higgins making a profit.
 The event was broadcast on Sky Pay per view.
 Following the event David Higgins announced that David Tua will take on Friday Ahunanya, the same guy that beat Shane Cameron.
 There was a struggle behind the scenes as David Tua was stuck in a three fight exclusive deal with Maori TV.
-Due to this Tua couldn't fight overseas and couldn't do PPV events making more revune.
+Due to this Tua couldn't fight overseas and couldn't do PPV events making more revenue.
 David Tua won the bout the relationship between Higgins and Maori TV wasn't good.
 David Higgins didn't promote another event with David Tua until 2013 for Tuas final fight against Alexander Ustinov.